How social networks influence human behavior: An integrated latent space approach for differential social influence: Background

 \subsection{Latent Space Item Response Model}

 A latent space item response model \citep[LSIRM;][]{jeon:2020} is a unique extension of LSM for binary item response data.
-LSIRM assumes both item and respondents are embedded in a low-dimensional latent space, such that the probability of a correct (or positive) response decreases by the distance between the respondents' and the items' position in the latent space.
-The resulting latent space represents the interactions between respondents and items, after taking into account the person and item characteristics (e.g., person ability and item difficulty) as main effects.
+LSIRM assumes both item and respondents are embedded in a low-dimensional interaction map such that the probability of a correct (or positive) response decreases by the distance between the respondents' and the items' positions in the interaction map.
+The resulting interaction map represents the interactions between respondents and items after taking into account the person and item characteristics (e.g., person ability and item difficulty) as the main effects.